alex-r-bigelow/sanitized-wrangling-codes/codes.md

     - Shows that data workers are often cognizant of the impacts that changes to the design of their abstraction will have, including considerations that they may or may not be able to articulate in detail

 ## Latent data abstractions are very common
-Definition: A meaningful, useful abstraction of the data is possible yet not fully considered, communicated, or realized inside a computer
+Definition: The extent to which a meaningful, useful abstraction of the data is undiscovered; it has yet to be fully elucidated, communicated, documented, and formatted.
+A data abstraction becomes less latent as coherent details are identified, as its details are spoken or written, and as its artifacts in a computer are actualized into relevant forms.

 Codes:
   - MANY_VERY_INACCURATE_RESPONSES